Grants

 • Our partnership stream is rooted in a co-creation approach, designed to cultivate impactful partnerships and innovative initiatives.

-• Begin by filling out an online form.
+• Begin by filling out an online expression of interest (EOI).

 • HCi3 will reach out to schedule an initial discussion.